bionanoimaging/FourierTools.jl/README.md

 ## Installation
 `FourierTools.jl` is available for all version equal or above Julia 1.6.
-Since it is not registered yet, it can be installed with the following command
+It can be installed with the following command

 ```julia
 julia> ] add FourierTools